Spying on the virus: Israel secret service to track patients

 The move was announced by Prime Minister Benjamin Netanyahu as part of a series of sweeping measures to step the outbreak and immediately raised concerns from civil-liberties advocates that the practice would raise serious privacy issues.

-The final go-ahead also came the day a new Israeli legislature was sworn in following the country’s third election in less than a year - meaning it bypassed the typically required oversight of a special parliamentary subcommittee that had already begun reviewing the measures.
+The final go-ahead also came the day a new Israeli legislature was sworn in following the country’s third election in less than a year - meaning it bypassed the typically required oversight of a special parliamentary subcommittee.

-Gabi Ashkenazi, a retired military chief who headed the subcommittee in the outgoing parliament, called the government approval a “heist in the dead of night.”
-His centrist Blue and White party chief and fellow retired military chief, Benny Gantz, also criticized the move.

-“These are exceptional times that, unfortunately, call for exceptional measures in order to save lives.
-That said, we cannot surrender transparency and oversight,” said Gantz, Netanyahu’s chief rival in the elections.
-“A functional parliament, even and especially in states of emergency, is a hallmark of democracy and we will be steadfast in preserving it.”

 The new coronavirus has spread to more than 100 countries, infected more than 182,000 people worldwide and killed more than 7,100.
 For most people, it causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.